Jane Wong

 Jane Wong is an American poet and professor at Western Washington University.
-She is the author of Overpour and has been published in Best American Poetry 2015 and Best New Poets 2012.
-Wong grew up in Tinton Falls, New Jersey, where her parents owned a Chinese restaurant, and where Jane remembers much of her childhood.
+She is the author of the full-length poetry collections Overpour and How Not to Be Afraid of Everything, and she has been published in Best American Poetry 2015 and Best New Poets 2012.
+Wong grew up in Tinton Falls, New Jersey, where her parents owned a Chinese restaurant and where Jane remembers much of her childhood.
+In 2023, she released her memoir Meet Me Tonight in Atlantic City.
 She currently resides in Seattle, Washington.

 Background

 Wong received her B.A. in English from Bard College, her MFA in Poetry from the Iowa Writers' Workshop, and her Ph.D. in English from the University of Washington.